Reach Out Today

 If one of your loved ones is no longer with you, consider visiting their grave to pay respects, or celebrate their memory in some way.
 Over time, these traditions can become comforting and may help to reduce your holiday blues.

 Finally, you can create your own Christmas traditions.
 You don’t need to do something big; it could be something small like taking a walk around your neighborhood to admire the holiday lights or watching your favorite movie.
+Even simple acts, like sending a kind message or volunteering, can help you find or spread holiday cheer during the season.

 Can Stress and Anxiety Cause Substance Abuse?